-You can also put it in your hair for a nice scalp remedy, your face, or any dry spots on your body.
+You can also put it in your hair for a nice scalp remedy, or use it on your face, or any dry spots on your body.
 It also fights inflammation, as it contains oleocanthal which is nature’s anti-inflammatory.
 It’s also high in oleic acid and its main fatty acid is oleic acid.
 This also works to reduce the inflammation in your body.
-We are always trying to take out inflammation from the body.
+We are always trying to take inflammation out of the body.

 There are so many wonderful brands of olive oil.
 Pick one that is cold pressed, organic, extra virgin.
 When cooking with olive oil, the most important thing that you want to be aware of is that you’re using the extra virgin oil, because it’s the least refined, meaning it’s minimally processed.
 This means that the oil has been extracted in a way that retains the maximum amount of nutrients.

 Coconut oil can also help boost the brain function.
-It raises the good cholesterol and bursts your belly fat.
+It raises the good cholesterol and fights belly fat.
 It has a high smoke point, meaning unlike olive oil, it is good to use if you are cooking things like chicken, or tuna.
-It’s a great substitute for butter in baking, and with the substitution ratio of one to one, it’s easy to substitute.
+It’s a great substitute for butter when baking, and with the substitution ratio of one to one, it’s easy to substitute.